1948 Ashgabat earthquake: Details

+Shortly after the earthquake in one of the military units located on the western outskirts of Ashgabat, the radio operator managed to turn on the emergency lighting.
+He established radio contact, which was almost immediately interrupted, and managed to broadcast a message about the earthquake.
+This radiogram was received by Tashkent.

+The news of the disaster was able to be sent on the air through the on-board radio station located in the airport and the wounded flight mechanic Yury Drozdov, who reached the Ilyushin Il-12 passenger plane in the dark.
+This signal was received by signalmen of Sverdlovsk Airport.

+Two hours after the earthquake, in Tashkent, the commander of the Turkestan Military District, Army General Ivan Yefimovich Petrov learned about the disaster in Ashgabat.
+At night, he sent to Moscow the commander-in-chief of the ground forces, Marshal Ivan Konev a message saying the following:

+In the morning, the Central Committee of the Communist Party of Turkmenistan created a republican commission.
+General Petrov who meanwhile arrived in Ashgabat was also included in this commission, immediately called-in military units from neighboring garrisons.
+Four divisions were transferred to the city to deal with the consequences of the earthquake.
+The first trucks with bread from military bakeries began to drive around the city.
 Electricity was restored six days after the earthquake.
 The railway station began functioning on the third day.
 Because most motor vehicles were stored either under the open sky or in light plywood garages, most trucks and passenger automobiles were undamaged and proved critical to delivery of medicine and medical supplies from a destroyed pharmaceutical warehouse.
 All hospitals were destroyed, so medical treatment was rendered on the municipal parade ground "under the trees".

-This earthquake killed future Turkmen president Saparmurat Niyazov's mother Gurbansoltan Eje (his father having died during World War II) and the rest of his family, leaving him an orphan.
+This earthquake killed future Turkmen president Saparmurat Niyazov's mother Gurbansoltan Eje (his father Atamyrat Nyýazow having been killed during World War II) and the rest of his family, leaving him an orphan.
 Aid to victims, as well as restoration of basic needs and infrastructure, was provided by the Soviet Army.